thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 ## Building the components

 We start off by implementing a rather static version of the `<tabs>` element.
-If you've read our article on [building a zippy component in Angular 2](http://blog.thoughtram.io/angular/2015/03/27/building-a-zippy-component-in-angular-2.html), you know that we need the ~~`View` and~~(not needed since alpha.39) `Component` decorator to tell Angular what the selector and template for our component should be.
+If you've read our article on [building a zippy component in Angular 2](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html), you know that we need the `@Component()` decorator to tell Angular what the selector and template for our component should be.

 {% highlight js %}
 {% raw %}